lpapailiou/fac/README.md

         break; }

 ### Execution
-The execution is handled by the ``Interpreter``.
+The 'execution' is handled by the ``Interpreter``.
 It can be found int the package ``src\main\java\execution``.
 It is built on a validator, which means that it will automatically also validate code semantically before execution - even if the code itself will never run (e.g. in a dead if-then-else branch).